Consumer medicine information

 Arteriothrombotic events.

-Meta-analysis and pharmacoepidemiological data point towards an increased risk of arteriothrombotic events (for example myocardial infarction) associated with the use of diclofenac, particularly at a high dose (150 mg daily) and during long-term treatment (see Section 4.4 Special Warnings and Precautions for Use).
+Meta-analysis and pharmacoepidemiological data point towards a small increased risk of arterial thrombotic events (for example myocardial infarction) associated with the use of diclofenac, particularly at a high dose (150 mg daily) and during long-term treatment (see Section 4.4 Special Warnings and Precautions for Use).
 A recent meta-analysis (CNT) estimates that, in comparison with placebo, allocation to diclofenac caused around 3 additional major vascular events per 1000 participants per year.
 This estimate reflects data from long term treatment with high dose diclofenac (150 mg/day).

 Visual effects.